tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 ## Best Practices for Scalars

-A. Discussing best practices for scalar types

-- Custom scalars for specialised data types
+A. Custom scalars for specialised data types

-- Versioning and Compatibility
+B. Versioning and Compatibility

-- Handling errors
+C. Handling errors

-- Using Default Scalars
+D. Using Default Scalars

 ## Validation and Error Handling

 A. Validation in GraphQL Scalars

-B. Techniques to validate scalar inputs
+B. Techniques to Validating Scalar Inputs

-C. Custom error message
+C. Custom Error Messages

-## Upcoming upgrades in Scalars
+## Future of GraphQL Scalars

-A. Potential improvements and extensions
+A. Potential Improvements and Extensions

-B. Future trends in Custom Scalar types
+B. Future Trends in Custom Scalar types

 ## Conclusion

-A. Summarizing key points we have covered in this whole blog
+A. Recap of Key Features and Benefits of GraphQL Scalars

-B. Recap of using Scalars and Resolver Functions with Apollo Client in projects
+B. Summary of Using Scalars and Resolver Functions with Apollo Client in Projects